Welcome!

 Operational Spending

-$9,881 per student.
-This amount is the average per-student spending for all overall operations in the district, including instructional spending, but excluding summer school, adult education, capital expenditures and long-term debt payments.
-The average cost in the state of Illinois is $12,521 per student.
+$13,345 per student in FY25.
+This amount is the average per-student spending for all overall operations in the district, including instructional spending, but excluding summer school, adult education, capital expenditures, and long-term debt payments.
+The average cost in the state of Illinois is $20,129 per student.

 Special Programs